USEPA/workshops/background/EPA_R_Motivators.md

 # Motivations for learning and using R at EPA #
 R has many uses at EPA, including Region One's Boston Office and Chelmsford Lab
 ## Powerful ##
+* R can very easily handle datasets that would be unwieldly to handle in a spreadsheet.
 ## Free ##
 * Free is good at an agency whose intramural budgets have declined dramatically over the past decade or two.
 * Good statistical packages historically are expensive.
 R's "competitors" still are.
 However, R is very solid, powerful, and robust, and yet is free.